-Biodiversity is in dangerous decline, in both animal and plant kingdoms.
-One of the attempts to secure survival of as many different plant species as possible is the creation of gene banks in seed vaults and time capsules.
-In 2008, Norway opened the Svalbard Global Seed Vault, a collection of duplicate samples or “spare” copies of seeds held in gene banks worldwide, as a fail safe in case of regional or global crises.
-In 2018, the collection surpassed one million samples, containing more than one third of the world’s most important food crop varieties.
+Biodiversity is in dangerous decline in both the animal and plant kingdoms.
+One of the ways in which the survival of as many different plant species as possible is, hopefully, being secured is the creation of gene banks in seed vaults and time capsules.
+In 2008, Norway opened the Svalbard Global Seed Vault, which stores a collection of duplicate samples, or ‘spare copies’, of seeds held in gene banks around the world, as a backup in case of regional or global disasters.
+In 2018, the collection surpassed one million samples, comprising more than one third of the world’s most important food crop varieties.